Skip to main content

 1. Value for Money

 The first (and maybe the best) advantage is that some great deals may be available.
-These low-season weekends and mid-week breaks are often open to book with discounts.
+These low-season weekends and mid-week breaks are often available for booking with discounts.
 So, grab some friends and family and go on a getaway!
-Holiday Cottages are lovely places to come home to at the end of a day in the great outdoors – especially in winter.
+Holiday Cottages are lovely places to come home to at the end of a day in the great outdoors, especially in winter.

 Perhaps one of the best things about visiting The Peak District out of season is that cosy feeling after a long walk when snuggled up with a crackling log fire.
 Grab a book, a cup of tea or maybe a glass of wine and relax.
 If it is dark, chilly and snowing outside, there is nothing like a real fire.
 If having a crackling log fire to warm your toes appeals, look for a cottage with plenty of free logs and kindling.